notes toward an individualist form of government

 anti-anarchy

 The worst attitude is to deny the state as such, ie, anarchy.
 This naive repression causes the state to assume the worst possible forms.
 Anarchy is the most insidious form of collectivism.
 Communists spread the lie of anarchy among conscientious but naive youth.
-They become the useful idiots, the paid vanguard and cannon fodder of future collectivist states.
+Who become the useful idiots, the paid vanguard and cannon fodder of future collectivist states.

 philosophy